gabeklein/expressive-mvc/README.md

 ## `useStateful` also accepts an object.

 If you prefer to prepare your initial values on the outside of a component, you can do that too.<br/>
-This is useful for situations with closures, or something-something HOC's.
+This is useful for situations with closures, or [HOC's](https://reactjs.org/docs/higher-order-components.html).

 > *Just don't give `useStateful` an object literal.*<br/>
 > *It will get regenerated every render!*